cyris360/cyris360-framework/1-gov/1-1-program-and-metrics.md

 **Rational**: Align the expectation between the CISO and senior management.

-**Hint/Caveat**: When hiring a cybersecurity professional, you can use the [[6](#6-ecsf-enisa),[7](#7-ecsf-sans)] to create the job description.
+**Hint/Caveat**: When hiring a cybersecurity professional, you can use the [[6](#6-ecsf-enisa),[7](#7-ecsf-sans)] to define the role.

 ## 1.1.4.
-Dashboard: Risk & ROSI metrics
+Dashboard & Management review

 **Objectives:**
-* Review the risks identified in [1.1.2](#112-cybersecurity-objectives--gap-assessment) regurarly and identify potential emerging risks.
+* Review the risks identified in [1.1.2](#112-objectives--gap-assessment) periodically and identify potential emerging risks.
-* Measure the progress on ongoing projects and the budget spent, and calculate the ROSI.
+* Monitor the progress on ongoing projects and the budget spent, and estimate the ROSI.
-* If needed: Adjust the objectives
+* Report to senior management: Discuss risk exposure & consider adjusting the risk apetite and/or the objectives.

 **Rational**: Gain the trust of senior management by providing continous feedback and actionable recomendations.